-Limited Common Area - Limited Common Area means tThose portions of the Common Area that serve only a limited number of Units and which may include, but specifically is not limited to, walkways, parking buildings or areas serving only specified lots and such other similar areas as may be designated by the Association.
+Limited Common Area - Those portions of the Common Area that serve only a limited number of Units and which may include, but specifically is not limited to, walkways, parking buildings or areas serving only specified lots and such other similar areas as may be designated by the Association.
 The Limited Common Area will be managed and maintained by the Association at the expense of only the Owners of Units served thereby.
 Service Areas, as defined herein, are included within the term Limited Common Area.